 Proof.
-The first sentence follows from Proposition 6.2.7.

-To see the dimension of basic locus, one can either use [9] 6.4 and 6.6, and compute the length of maximal elements in the basic locus, or reduce to GSpin-Shimura varieties and use [16] Theorem 6.4.1 directly.
+The first two sentences follow from Theorem 2.3.6 and Proposition 6.2.7 respectively.
+To see the dimension of basic locus, one can either use [10] 6.4 and 6.6, and compute the length of maximal elements in the basic locus, or reduce to GSpin-Shimura varieties and use [17] Theorem 6.4.1 directly.
+One could then use purity to deduce dimension formula for general Newton strata.
+All the other statements except for the second sentence of (3.b) follow from Proposition 6.2.7 and Corollary 7.2.2 by simply comparing the dimensions.